Hyperparticle/hyperparticle.github.io/_posts/2018-09-19-erasmus-living-in-prague.md

 ![Prague Transportation](/public/img/prague-transportation.jpg "A newer tram car in Prague")

 The transportation system around Prague is quite efficient.
-The system of metro lines, trams, and busses ensure that you can get anywhere in the city in a short period of time.
+The system of metro lines, trams, and buses ensure that you can get anywhere in the city in a short period of time.
 Tickets are cheap with student discounts, and allow you to board any of the public transportation in Prague.
 There's even a small boat that can take you from one side of the Vltava river to the other at no cost.

 ## Weather

 ![Prague Park](/public/img/prague-park.jpg "Prague in the Fall")

-Weather here is fairly calm and predictable.
+The weather here is fairly calm and predictable.
 On most days, the sky will be overcast with clouds, and every few days it rains.
 The four seasons neither get too cold or hot.
 I'm used to much drier, erratic weather back in Idaho, so this was a welcome change.

 ## The Computer Science Department at Charles University